Frequently Asked Questions

 This is a family Festival.
 For the safety and enjoyment of others, Festival attendees may not over consume alcohol or bring outside alcohol into the music venue, if you do so, your weekend with us is over.
 You will be ejected from the Festival.
 You must be of legal drinking age to consume alcohol on the Festival grounds.
 Please read our complete alcohol policy.

-Audio and video recording are prohibited, this includes your GoPro.
-SLR cameras, as well as all other cameras with a removable lens, both film and digital are not allowed inside the Festival.
+Audio and video recording are prohibited.
+GoPros, SLR cameras, as well as all other cameras with a removable lens, both film and digital, are not allowed inside the Festival.